-Honest and accurate news and reviews of Indian automobiles.
-This is our primary aim at MotorBeam, to deliver latest automotive updates in real time with the utmost clarity and detail.
+Honest and accurate news, reviews and analysis of Indian automobiles.
+This is our primary aim at MotorBeam, to deliver latest car and bike updates in real time with the utmost clarity and detail.

 MotorBeam is a daily updated automobile portal which contains the latest automobile news, car reviews and bike reviews from the Indian automotive industry.
-Obsessed with the Indian automotive scenario, MotorBeam was started on 25th May, 2008.
+Obsessed with the Indian automotive scenario, MotorBeam commenced operations on 25th May, 2008.
 We cover everything related to two and four-wheelers including Indian car road tests, bike road tests, video reviews and car, motorcycle comparisons.
 Over the years, we have expanded our base and have our team spread across the geographical boundaries of the country.
-We have also started community forums and a monthly magazine recently.
+We have also started community forums and a monthly magazine.

 We had the Esteem for 4 years and just when it was being sold, I started learning driving (I was 16 back then) and I only got to reverse on the car.
 The Esteem was replaced by a Honda City (silver, dolphin shape) and I learned quite a lot of driving on it, practising parking most of the time.
 Other real world experience of driving was learned in the chilling winters of Lucknow when my Uncle taught me driving over a period of 10 odd days on his ancient HM Ambassador (1985 make).
 I learned riding bikes at the age of 17 on a Pulsar 150 UG2 which my college classmate was kind enough to lend and I ended up draining his battery, thumping the electric start all so frequently as I stalled like a million times.
 Like quite a few people, my first bike was a Hero Honda Karizma, black in colour and bought after years of convincing my parents that I wanted a motorcycle.